JhulFramework/PHPServer4ODK/README.md

-It was my hobby project so i may not be able to give it much time.
-**Forms are not validated so using it on serious project is not recomended**

 ## PHP ODK Aggregate Server
 - Only single user supported
 - It does not supports forms with file(s) (e.g. images)